Finite Sample Theory for High-Dimensional Functional/Scalar Time Series with Applications: Introduction

 \item Second, we establish finite sample theory in a non-asymptotic way for relevant estimated (cross)-(auto)covariance terms beyond Gaussian functional (or scalar) time series to accommodate more general multivariate functional linear processes with sub-Gaussian functional errors.
+Our finite sample results and adopted techniques are general, and can be applied broadly to provide theoretical guarantees for regularized estimates of other high-dimensional functional time series models, e.g. the autocovariance-based estimates of sparse functional linear regressions \cite[]{chang2020} and the functional factor model \cite[]{guo2019}.

 \item Third, due to the infinite dimensionality of the functional covariates, dimension reduction is necessary in the estimation.
 One common approach is {\it functional principal component analysis} (FPCA).
 We hence establish useful deviation bounds on relevant estimated terms under a FPCA framework.
-To illustrate using models~(\ref{model_fully}) and (\ref{model_scalar}), we implement FPCA-based procedures \cite[]{guo2019} to estimate unknown parameters under sparsity constraints.
-With the help of our derived non-asymptotic results, we verify functional analogs of routinely used restricted eigenvalue and deviation conditions in the lasso literature \cite[]{raskutti2010,loh2012} and, furthermore, investigate the convergence properties of regularized estimates under the high-dimensional, functional and dependent setting we consider. \end{itemize}
+To illustrate using models~(\ref{model_fully}) and (\ref{model_scalar}), we implement FPCA-based three-step procedures to estimate unknown parameters under sparsity constraints.
+With derived non-asymptotic results, we verify functional analogs of routinely used restricted eigenvalue and deviation conditions in the lasso literature \cite[]{loh2012,basu2015a} and, furthermore, investigate the convergence properties of regularized estimates under a high-dimensional and serially dependent setting. \end{itemize}

+{\bf Literature review}.
+Our work lies in the intersection of two strands of literature: functional time series and high-dimensional time series.
+In the context of functional time series, many standard univariate or low-dimensional time series methods have been recently adapted to the functional domain with theoretical properties explored from a standard asymptotic perspective, see, e.g., \cite{Bbosq1,bathia2010,hormann2010,panaretos2013,aue2015,hormann2015b,pham2018,li2019} and reference therein.
+In the context of high-dimensional time series, some lower-dimensional structural assumptions are often incorporated on the model parameter space and different regularized estimation procedures have been developed for the respective learning tasks including, e.g., high-dimensional sparse linear regression \cite[]{basu2015a,Wu2016,han2020} and high-dimensional sparse vector autoregression \cite[]{Guo2016,Lin2017,Gao2019,Ghosh2019,Zhou2019,wong2019,Lin2020}.